Logo

 • Good water hydration before and after the stem cell injections.

-• We recommend to avoid driving on the day of the procedure whether you are sedated or not.
+• We recommend to avoiding driving on the day of the procedure even if you are not sedated.

 POST INJECTION